nucleartide/fix-pico8-ios-sound/Readme.md

 ## Motivation

 [PICO-8](https://www.lexaloffle.com/pico-8.php) is a game creation tool that allows you to export your game as JavaScript for browser play.
-While this works beautifully on desktop browsers, it doesn't work as well on iOS Safari, where sound doesn't work.\* This is a darn shame, because playing a PICO-8 game on iOS is otherwise extremely slick – try [pico8_html_template](https://github.com/headjump/pico8_html_template) on an iPhone for a demonstration.
+While this works beautifully on desktop browsers, it doesn't work as well on iOS Safari, where sound doesn't work.\* This is a darn shame, because playing a PICO-8 game on iOS is otherwise extremely slick – try [Dennis Treder's pico8_html_template](https://github.com/headjump/pico8_html_template) on an iPhone for a demonstration.

 It turns out that sound doesn't work because iOS mutes Web Audio until the user interacts with the page.
 As a workaround, [Paul Bakaus](https://paulbakaus.com/tutorials/html5/web-audio-on-ios/) recommends adding a "tap to play" button to your game.
 The script provided by this repo demonstrates how to do so.
 You should use the script as a starting point for your own "tap to play" customization.